-In case 1, Room temperature (Tr) =28 degree Celsius and the temperature of the object is (To)=50 degree Celsius
+In case 1, Room temperature (Tr) =28 degrees Celsius and the temperature of the object is (To)=50 degrees Celsius

 When you keep that object inside the room, it will start to cool instead of heating till the temperature of the object becomes equal to the room temperature.

-In case 2, the temperature of the object is (To)=10 degree Celsius and the temperature of the room is (Tr)= 28 degree Celsius.
+In case 2, the temperature of the object is (To)=10 degrees Celsius and the temperature of the room is (Tr)= 28 degrees Celsius.

-If you observe in the both the above cases, we can conclude that
+If you observe in both the above cases, we can conclude that

 2. When the temperature of both the room and the object becomes equals then heat transfer between room and object ends (Case 3).

-That means temperature difference is required to transfer the heat between the bodies.
+That means a temperature difference is required to transfer the heat between the bodies.

-3. Heat never flows from low temperature body/environment to a high temperature environment/body by itself!
+3. Heat never flows from a low-temperature body/environment to a high-temperature environment/body by itself!
 (Case4).

 Figure 2 explaining conditions where heat transfer is not possible